 Howell, Michigan

 Evans Automations is based in Howell.
-When the fit is right, we can look at the real workflow in person, see what the team has gotten used to, and sort out whether the right fix is software, automation, AI, a mobile app, or the website.
+When the fit is right, we can look at the real work in person, see what the team has gotten used to, and sort out whether the right fix is software, automation, AI agents, a mobile app, or the website.

 Where it shows up

 The expensive part is usually not one dramatic failure.
-It is the accumulation of weak handoffs, stale context, and routine work nobody should still be carrying.
+It is the daily pile-up of weak handoffs, stale context, and routine work nobody should still be carrying.

 Too many handoffs stay informal.

-If the next step depends on somebody remembering to text, call, or forward the right note, the workflow is still too fragile.
+If the next step depends on somebody remembering to text, call, or forward the right note, the handoff is still too fragile.

 The office and the real work drift apart.